Andrew Wommack: Truth and Liberty Coalition

-Controversy
+Happenings

 In 2018, in response to a question posed on a Facebook video where a viewer asked, "Why are so many Christians blinded and can't see how God is using Trump?"
 Wommack answered, "I do believe that there is a demonic deception that is blinding people."

 In a 2019 interview, Wommack claimed that in March 2001, his son Jonathan Peter was resurrected after being dead for five hours.
 However, statements posted online by Desiree (Cannon) Wommack alleged that Jonathan was revived at the hospital following an overdose.
 She also alleged that she was the victim of spousal abuse and silenced by the ministry.
 As late as 2021, Wommack can be seen in interviews repeating the story of his son's resurrection.

 In July 2020, the Colorado Attorney General's office sent a cease-and-desist letter to Andrew Wommack Ministries for violating state health orders after the ministry held an event of over 1,000 people in violation of the state's 175-person limit on indoor events.

+In 2024, Wommack said he believed a second American Civil War would be a good thing if it resulted in the nation turning back to God.